veggiemonk/awesome-docker/README.md

 * [Axibase Collector](https://github.com/axibase/atsd-use-cases/tree/master/Solutions/docker) - Axibase Collector streams performance counters, configuration changes and lifecycle events from the Docker engine(s) into Axibase Time Series Database for roll-up dashboards and integration with upstream monitoring systems.
 * [cAdvisor](https://github.com/google/cadvisor) - Analyzes resource usage and performance characteristics of running containers.
 Created by [@Google](https://github.com/google)
 * [Docker-Alertd](https://github.com/deltaskelta/docker-alertd) - Monitor and send alerts based on docker container resource usage/statistics
-* [Docker-Flow-Monitor](https://github.com/vfarcic/docker-flow-proxy) - Reconfigures Prometheus when a new service is updated or deployed automatically by [@vfarcic](https://github.com/vfarcic/)
+* [Docker-Flow-Monitor](https://github.com/vfarcic/docker-flow-monitor) - Reconfigures Prometheus when a new service is updated or deployed automatically by [@vfarcic][vfarcic]
 * [Docker-Fluentd][fluentd] - Docker container to Log Other Containers' Logs.
 One can aggregate the logs of Docker containers running on the same host using Fluentd by [@kiyoto][kiyoto]
 * [Dockerana](https://github.com/dockerana/dockerana) :skull: - packaged version of Graphite and Grafana, specifically targeted at metrics from Docker.
 * [Dynatrace](https://www.dynatrace.com/technologies/cloud-and-microservices/docker-monitoring/) - Monitor containerized applications without installing agents or modifying your Run commands